Laravel-Lang/lang/_includes/announce.md

-18 November 2013 : Add Macedonian (mk)
+21 November 2013 : Ready for Laravel 4.1 with reminders.sent